Matsu Islands: Sea

 Due to the main airport being located in Nangan, boats are the main form of transportation between the islands in the county.

+Being part of Taiwan the main boat rides depart from Keelung and arrive in Nangan.

-There are two ferry rides to Mainland China.
+There are two ferry rides to mainland China.
 One arrives at Mawei District of Fuzhou and departs from Fuao Harbor at Nangan Township in which the journey normally takes 90 minutes while in Nangan.
 Another arrives at Huangqi (黄岐镇) of Lianjiang and departs from Beigan Township in which the journey takes only 20 minutes.
 Dongyin Township houses the Zhongzhu Harbor.

 Road

 Due to their size, travelling by motorized scooter is an ideal way to get around the main islands such as Nangan and Beigan, despite the steep hills.
-Both Islands have regular buses and taxis are also economical.
-In October 2019, Mainland China announced 'initial plans' to build a bridge linking Fuzhou to the Matsu Islands.
-Taiwan's Mainland Affairs Council (MAC) said that the plans were made unilaterally by Mainland's Fujian as part of its schemes to absorb Taiwan and divide Taiwanese society and that they see no need for bridges linking either Matsu or Kinmen to Mainland China.
+Both Islands have regular buses, and taxis are also economical.
+In October 2019, mainland China announced 'initial plans' to build a bridge linking Fuzhou to the Matsu Islands.
+Taiwan's Mainland Affairs Council (MAC) said that the plans were made unilaterally by Mainland's Fujian as part of its schemes to absorb Taiwan and divide Taiwanese society and that they see no need for bridges linking either Matsu or Kinmen to mainland China.
+Legislators representing Matsu have said that their thinking is different from the Mainland Affairs Council, and that they were optimistic about the idea of a bridge.